CorentinB78/qx01_tutorials_2023/README.md

 	jupyter notebook

-Then, go through the notebooks.
-They are sorted by ascending order of difficulty.
+Then, go through the notebook.

 ## Documentation